Onion River Co-op History

 Go to Price Comparisons

-The ownership at City Market, Onion River Co-op is structured as a cooperative, democratic with open membership.
-Currently the Co-op has over 9,000 member/owners.
-A member elected Board of Directors (BOD) represents the member/owners.
+The ownership at City Market, Onion River Co-op is structured as a cooperative, democratic organization with open membership.
+Currently the Co-op has over 10,000 Members/Owners.
+A Member elected Board of Directors (BOD) represents the Members/Owners.
 The board operates under Policy Governance; the BOD establishes policies (Global Ends), which are interpreted by the General Manager and carried out by the staff of the store and monitored by the BOD.

 Today, City Market, Onion River Co-op is a huge success with over 4,000 customers coming through our doors each day.
 In addition to a steady stream of customers, the Co-op has received local and national recognition for its outstanding financial performance and innovative community outreach programs.